marnedo/parsimony_FFMA/handson_parsimony.md

 # Inferring trees with R using parsimony

 So far, we have only looked at examples of trees that are already constructed in some way.
 However, if you are working with your own data, this is not the case - you need to actually make the tree yourself.
 Luckily, `phangorn` is ideally suited for this.
 We will use some data, bundled with the package, for the next steps.
 In this example, we will investigate the phylogenetic relationships of *Parachtes* a genus belonging to the spider family Dysderidae by using a concatenated matrix of 6 mtDNA genes, namely cox1, nad1, 16S and 12S and 3 nuclear genes, 18S, 28S and Histone3, obtained from Genbank.

-The following code loads the data:
+The following code loads the data as phyDat object:

 ``` r